ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

-Nothing can be truer, especially if you consider that there has always been a tomorrow since creation.
-And there will always be until the end; that is, if you know the exact date.
+Nothing can be truer than this statement, especially if you consider that there has always been a tomorrow since creation.
+And there will always be one until the end; that is if you know the exact date.

 But the tomorrow talked about by Mr. Kwadwo Mpiani, Chief of Staff and Minister of Presidential Affairs of the past NPP administration, when he appeared before the Ghana@50 Commission last Friday, was one of a different hue.